Alexhuge1/Alexbot/README.md

 ### Community

 Our WeChat group has reached its maximum capacity, and we are now using an invitation-only system.
-If you are interested in joining, please contact YYXAwesome, and we will invite you to the group.
-Several individuals have already successfully replicated our robot, and we will update the BOM as needed.
+Several individuals or teams have already successfully replicated our robot, BOM is updated.

 ---